Retro challenge 2017/04 project to create a TMS9900 compatible CPU core. Again in a month... Failure could be an option...

 To make things a little more involved, the number of bits transferred is encoded into 4 bits, with the value 0000 indicating 16 bits.
 So that needs to be handled properly too.

 My implementation seems to do the appropriate things now, based on my limited experience of running on the real iron and reading the data sheet.
 The data sheet is really not verbose as to how these instructions work.
-The instructions also mess around with flags, but I did...Read more »
+The instructions...Read more »

 Today was a busy day in the office - I just had the time and energy to add 3 more instructions.
 They are from a new category - one that only allows a workspace register as a destination parameter, while the source operand can have all addressing modes, for example: